As part of the Guinn Auditorium rededication, President Rick Brewer read these remarks that were printed on the event’s program.

 Homage to Dr. G. Earl Guinn

-Deemed an icon and an American treasure, Dr. George Earl Guinn was but 39 years-old when elected as Louisiana College’s fifth president.
-The LC alumnus served in that role for 23 years, from 1951 to 1974.
+Deemed an icon and an American treasure, Dr. George Earl Guinn was but 39 years-old when elected as Louisiana Christian University’s fifth president.
+The LCU alumnus served in that role for 23 years, from 1951 to 1974.

 Known as an exacting academician, superlative preacher, prolific writer, and insistent motivator, Guinn expected the best efforts from everyone.
 He did not tolerate mediocrity.